Janiana: Florent Schmitt’s Rich, Robust Symphony for String Orchestra (1941)

 Ibert Schmitt Roussel Erato

-The Japanese LP release of Erato’s 1966 recording of Florent Schmitt’s Janiana Symphony, featuring Jean-François Paillard conducting his orchestra.
+The Japanese LP release of Erato’s 1966 recording of Florent Schmitt’s Janiana Symphony, featuring Jean-François Paillard conducting his eponymous orchestra.

 Schmitt Roussel Honegger Paillard World Record Club